Abizern/hblog/notes/emacs-notes.markdown

 ## emacs.d

-These work for may [dotfiles](https://github.com/Abizern/prelude), based off [Emacs Prelude](http://batsov.com/prelude/), which should be cloned to `~/.emacs.d`.
+These work for my [dotfiles](https://github.com/Abizern/prelude), based off [Emacs Prelude](http://batsov.com/prelude/), which should be cloned to `~/.emacs.d`.
 There are no submodules in this repository.